deroux/offline-first-apps-angular-ionic-couchdb/README.md

 - PouchDB & CouchDB Sync including 4-Way Data Binding to propagate changes in database to frontend
 - Repository Pattern for plugable frontend & backend storage solutions
 - Angular & Ionic development with models & so on..

+In the /julies directory you can find the waiters app with a working implementation of PouchDB and CouchDB.